Free-agent Forecast: Week 12

 Patrick Laird, Miami Dolphins at Cleveland Browns

 The Dolphins turned to the rookie in Week 11 as a pass-catching back while Mark Walton continues to serve a suspension.
 The Cleveland defense has been mostly neutral vs. PPR backs this year, giving up 53 catches (14th) and three touchdowns through the air.
 While a TD would be a nice bonus of sorts for Laird, if he lands something similar to another line of 6-51-0, consider it a win as a flex play.
 Even if he has a strong game, there isn’t much staying power with Walton on the verge of returning.
+(Update: Walton was released after another alleged legal incident, and Laird has more fantasy appeal heading into the fake postseason.)

 Availability: 99%